 In the world of ancient Rome a public display of status was essential - not so different from modern-day culture.
 Fashioned from gold and set with emeralds and large pearls this impressive necklace found at Pompeii is the kind of jewelry we know from wall paintings and pictures from ancient Rome was worn only by the more opulent women as a sign of wealth and prosperity.

-A direct forerunner of modern day designs, this cameo brooch would have been used to hold together a Roman tunic but, although functional, was carved using intricate detail.
+A direct forerunner of modern day designs, this cameo brooch would have been used to hold together a Roman tunic.
+Although functional, it was carved in intricate detail.

 |Cameo of Augustus, 1st C A.D.||Italian shell cameo, 1805.|

 Earrings were particularly enjoyed by the women of ancient Rome.
-Early earrings were made of gold using the Etruscan granulation and filigree techniques and developed from the simple hoop earrings, introduced to the world by ancient Roman goldsmiths, to later styles which were longer and more ornate, often reaching down to the neck - what we would now call 'drop' or 'chandelier' earrings.
+Early examples were made of gold, using the Etruscan granulation and filigree techniques.
+They ranged from simple hoop earrings, introduced to the world by ancient Roman goldsmiths, to later styles which were longer and more ornate, often reaching down to the neck - what we might now call 'chandelier' earrings.

-Glass earrings became fashionable amongst the lower classes as well as those of higher status and brooches took on spectacular designs and colouring.
+Glass earrings became fashionable amongst the lower classes as well as those of higher status.
+Brooches took on spectacular designs and colouring.

-The citizens of the Roman Empire used more glass products than any other civilization; its modern day version can be seen in the massively popular glass industry of Venice, whose artisans still use many of those ancient techniques coupled with contemporary design.
+The citizens of the Roman Empire used more glass products than any other civilisation.
+Its modern day version can be seen in the massively popular glass industry of Venice, whose artisans still use many of those ancient techniques coupled with contemporary design.

 If jewlery equalled wealth, what better way to show it than to use ancient Roman coins in its design?
-The use of coins in jewelry was not a Roman invention but their appearance in brooches, coins and necklaces becomes much more common in the Roman period and for men, the acceptable face of jewelry was rings.
+The use of coins in jewelry was not a Roman invention but their appearance in brooches, coins and necklaces becomes much more common in the Roman period.

 Initially, fashion dictated one ring only should be worn but ancient art suggests fashionable men wore as many as one ring on each finger!

-Men also wore ancient Roman jewelry as amulets or talismans thought to bring good luck, or ward off ill-fortune.
-Until puberty young boys wore a gold pouch or 'bulla' on a neckchain containing protective amulets, designed to ward off evil forces before they did any harm.
+Men also wore jewelry as amulets or talismans.
+They were thought to bring good luck, or ward off ill-fortune.
+Until puberty young boys wore a gold pouch or 'bulla' on a neckchain.
+It would contain protective amulets, designed to ward off evil forces before they did any harm.

 Roman jewelry used symbols in the form of talismans which were thought to attract energy to provide abundance, strength or immortality - the ancient equivalent of our rabbit's foot or four leaf clover.

-So Bvlgari began here.
-When Bvlgari chose to design their watch collection using snake bracelets, and when Keira Knightly wore Bvlgari jewelry at the Oscars, they were illustrating graphically the co-existence of ancient and modern cultures and traditions which is a feature of all modern Italian culture.
+When they chose to design their watch collection using snake bracelets, and when Keira Knightly wore Bvlgari jewelry at the Oscars, they were illustrating graphically the co-existence of ancient and modern cultures and traditions.

 Solid workmanship, elegant design, rich materials, jewelry which makes a statement by combining tradition and innovation to create the sheer force of its beauty.